reasonwithoutrestraint/site/README.md

 	- Essay: Joshua Greene - "The Secret Joke of Kant's Soul",
 	- Essay: Jonathan Haidt - "The Emotional Dog and its Rational Tail: A Essay: Social Intuitionist Approach to Moral Judgment"
 	- Book: Richard Joyce - _The Evolution of Morality_ (chs 5 & 6)
-	- Essay: Peter Railton - "The Affective Dog and its Rational Tale_
+	- Essay: Peter Railton - "The Affective Dog and its Rational Tale"
 	- Essay: Sharon Street - "A Darwinian Dilemma for Realist Theories of Value"
 	- Essay: Katia Vavova - "Evolutionary Debunking of Moral Realism"
 	- Essay: Erik J. Wielenberg - "On the Evolutionary Debunking of Morality"